 It will be a simpler system, giving people a greater voice in decision-making and board members that reflect their communities.
 The system will also include a Grassroots Grants program and the flexibility for levy funding to be distributed from Green Adelaide to regional South Australia through a Landscape Priorities Fund.

-Indicative boundaries for new landscape regions have been proposed.
-Subject to the passage of the Landscape South Australia Bill, the proposed boundaries would be established by proclamation.
+Indicative boundaries for new landscape regions have been proposed and once finalised, will be established by proclamation.

 The new legislation is based on extensive consultation with communities and stakeholders across South Australia.